86challenge/rules/rules.typ

   + #highlight[*In-Season Rule Changes*
       + All rule changes will be announced on our #discord and #website.
 Announcements will include the date on which changes become effective.
-      + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement
+      + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement.
-      + Changes which make the rules more _permissive_ may be enforced immediately ]
+      + Changes which make the rules more _permissive_ may be enforced immediately.
+    ]

   + #highlight[*Protests*
-      + A competitor may protest the results of an event to the Rules Board if they believe a competitor was out of compliance with the rules
+      + A competitor may protest the results of an event to the Rules Board if they believe a competitor was out of compliance with the rules.
-      + The Rules Board will review the protest and may move a competitor to a different class or invalidate their results for one or more events
+      + The Rules Board will review the protest and may move a competitor to a different class or invalidate their results for one or more events.
-      + After the first event of new season, the previous season’s results are final ]
+      + After the first event of new season, the previous season’s results are final.
+    ]

 + #heading[GT Radial Stock Class]
   _Designed to keep costs to a minimum and be attractive to drivers with nearly-stock vehicles.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._

-  + Vehicles in this class are only allowed performance modifications included in this section
+  + Vehicles in this class are only allowed performance modifications included in this section.

   + In order to balance performance between Gen. 1 and Gen. 2 cars, a time handicap will be added to Gen. 2 lap times, according to the table below.
-For any tracks/configurations not listed below, the closest comparable track configuration will be used
+For any tracks/configurations not listed below, the closest comparable track configuration will be used.
     #table(
       columns: 2,
       align: (left, center),